 Do your pets drink from toilets?
 New puppy or kitten owners often feel disgusted but also curious and wonder why pets drink from toilets.
-After all, that’s not the cleanest place to find water, and with the puppy’s acute sense of smell you’d think that he’d realize that!
+After all, that’s not the cleanest place to find water, and with the puppy’s acute sense of smell, you’d think that he’d realize that!

 Why Pets Drink from Toilets

 Smells Good.
 Part of the attraction may be the scent.
 After all, your own personal signature odor identifies you as the love-of-his-life, and nothing is more personal to you than the scent of elimination.
-What’s nasty to us offers the puppy lots of important information so surrounding himself with “eau de YOU” when he dips his head into the tank may be the thrill of a puppy lifetime.
+What’s nasty to us offers the puppy lots of important information, so surrounding himself with “eau de YOU” when he dips his head into the tank may be the thrill of a puppy lifetime.

 Cool Drink.
 The toilet also keeps water cool.
 The porcelain container insulates and the larger water surface compared to a tiny puppy bowl also helps so it doesn’t heat up as quickly.
 On hot summer days, water in the toilet may be more tempting just from a temperature standpoint.
 You may wish to invest in a water bowl that keeps the contents cool to stop dogs drinking from the toilet.

 Cool Room.
 It’s not only the water that’s cooler.
-Human bathrooms tend to stay cooler than any other part of the house, because of the tile on the floors.
-For a hot, panting pup on a warm summer day this may be the best snooze spot ever.
+Human bathrooms stay cooler than any other part of the house, because of the tile on the floors.
+For a hot, panting pup on a warm summer day, this may be the best snooze spot ever.
 And he doesn’t want to range too far from the cool nap zone to get a drink, so he just nips over a few paw-steps to take a slurp from the commode.
 It’s not unusual for cats to follow you to the toilet, either, and puppies have some of the same reasons.

 Fresh Drink.
 Water that sets in the pet’s bowl not only can become warm, it can get stale quickly.
 Every time you flush the toilet, a fresh flood of water—oxygenated for even better taste—floods into the holding area.
 Yum!